Geo-Paull/CARTO-SDS-Test/README.md

 #### CARTO-SDS-Test
 This is a fun project where i attempt to extract insights and try new things.

-I came across this intertesting test o CARTO site and I thought to paly around with it.
+I came across this intertesting test on CARTO site and I thought to play around with it.